alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 };
 ```

-### Label Placement
+## Label Placement

-Use `labelPlacement` to control the position of the label relative to the checkbox icon.
+Control the position of the label relative to the checkbox icon through `labelPlacement`.

 ```tsx
 import { Checkbox, Stack } from '@bifrostui/react';